validatedpatterns/cockroachdb-pattern/README.md

 ## How to deploy

-1. Fork the [cockroachdb-pattern](https://github.com/hybrid-cloud-patterns/cockroachdb-pattern) repo on GitHub.
+1. Fork the [cockroachdb-pattern](https://github.com/hybrid-cloud-patterns/cockroachdb-pattern) repository on GitHub.
 It is necessary to fork because your fork will be updated as part of the GitOps and DevOps processes.

 1. Clone the forked copy of this repository.